 The HW-Q800A is essentially plug and play.
 Powered up, the soundbar will automatically pair with the subwoofer.
 If connecting over HDMI, this means the whole thing takes a just a few seconds to get up and running for TV audio, excluding unboxing and setting up the Wi-Fi.

-There’s no standalone soundbar calibration offered, although the HW-Q8090A does offer SpaceFit, which works with compatible Samsung TVs – specifically the Samsung Q70T and up, to optimise performance for a given space.
+There’s no standalone soundbar calibration offered, although the HW-Q800A does offer SpaceFit, which works with compatible Samsung TVs – specifically the Samsung Q70T and up, to optimise performance for a given space.

 The HW-Q800A is a highly entertaining 3D audio soundbar, that in its core 3.1.2 configuration provides a towering soundstage that benefits action movies and sports.
 It can't produce a genuine sense of surround immersion, but you can invest in the optional rears to add that later.

-However, in terms of raw performance, we have few qualms.
+However, in terms of raw performance, we have almost no qualms.
 Dialogue handling is excellent, the soundbar thrills with action movies, yet is capable of subtle sonic nuance, and the sub has popper wallop.
-This comes highly recommended, even if there are a few caveats to note about its features.
+And with its dropped price point it's now better value than ever and well worth considering.

 The Sonos Arc is the direct competitor here – it costs the same, and is fairly close in terms of features.
 It's also a Dolby Atmos bar, and also includes Wi-Fi and music streaming.
 It's a bit wider – only really for 55-inch TVs and up – and doesn't include a subwoofer.
 Adding the Sonos Sub effectively doubles the price, too.
 The Sonos Arc is probably a little better for sound quality when it comes to refinement (partly thanks to Sonos' TruePlay tuning, available to iPhone users), but lacks the rich impact of the sub.
 It also only has a single HDMI port, with no passthrough, which will mean it can be quite limiting in terms of connectivity depending on your TV.
 Here's our full Sonos Arc review, and we have a specific guide to compare the Samsung HW-Q800A vs Sonos Arc.